murdockma/4602Final/README.md

 Script for outputting crypto stats from coingecko APIreddit
-- stats
+- reddit stats
 - developer stats/scores
 - descriptions
 - roadmaps
 - etc

 as well as visualizing desired coin with automated annotations